uuk0/PyBytecodeManipulator/README.md

 - LOAD_GLOBAL for builtins (if enabled)
 - standard library inlining (if enabled)
 - specialization of methods based on arguments, e.g. constant arguments (when already resolved before, requires one of above options)
-- branch elimination when jumping on a constant (TODO: also if condition can be inferred ahead-of-time)
+- branch elimination when jumping on a constant (TODO: also if condition can be inferred ahead-of-time, see specialization)

 # Currently Limitations